Jeremy Pena Player Props: Astros vs. Mariners

 Jeremy Pena At The Plate

-- In 28.9% of his games this year, Pena has had at least one RBI.
-He's picked up more than one in 11.8% and driven in three or more of his team's runs in one contest.
+- Pena has had at least one RBI in 28.6% of his games this season (22 of 77), with two or more RBI nine times (11.7%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.